 Step 1: Pay attention to filing deadlines.

-The clock starts ticking when you have been notified about your health claim denial.
-You will receive a denial letter that will let you know how long you have to try to appeal the decision.
+The clock starts ticking when you are notified about your health claim denial.
+You will receive a denial letter that will let you know how long you have to appeal the decision.
 Make sure you gather any necessary information, access any necessary forms (online or by mail), and complete any required paperwork before the due date.

 Step 2: Find out the reason for the denial.

-The denial letter may or may not give you the specific reason your service was denied.
-The Centers for Medicare & Medicaid Services (CMS) recently finalized a rule that will require more transparency with prior authorization denials in the near future.
-In the meantime, if you have any questions as to why your claim was denied, you may want to call your health plan to get more information so you can know how to proceed.
+The Centers for Medicare & Medicaid Services (CMS) finalized a rule in 2024 that is phasing in more transparency with prior authorization denials,5 so your denial letter should clearly indicate the reason for the denial.
+If you don't understand the denial letter, you may want to call your health plan to get more information so you can know how to proceed.
 This will help you gather the necessary information you will need to file an appeal.

 TIP: Whenever you call your plan, be sure to have a pen and paper on hand.
 You will want to document the date and time of your call and the name of anyone you speak to.
 This information can be helpful to show you followed the proper steps.